vpliego/BTTAI-AJL-Team-5/README.md

 * What are some of the limitations of your model?
 * What would you do differently with more time/resources?
 * What additional datasets or techniques would you explore?

+Our model did not always produce correct results.
+It struggled with darker skin colors and was less accurate.
+It gave unpredictable results at times, which we blame on the incompleteness and lack of balance of the training data.

+If we had more time, we'd try to make the model fairer by adding more pictures of people with darker skin.
+We would also try different types of models to see if any worked better.
+And we would clean up the data more so it's easier for the model to learn from.

+We would find more datasets with all sorts of skin colors.
+We'd also use techniques like changing the images size or changing the brightness to help the model practice with differently looking photos.

 ---